 Step 6: Legal Contracts

-The legal contract phase can take between 2 and 6 weeks.
+The legal contract phase can take about 4 weeks.
 These contracts are a vital part of the journey to ensure everyone involved has the protection they need.
 Each party has their own counsel to help with writing and negotiating explaining contracts.

 Step 7: Medication Preparation